-The 10- to 30-foot-tall trees put on a show of white flowers from mid-April into early May.
-From a distance, they look like giant white butterflies floating in the air.
+The 10- to 30-foot-tall trees put on a show from mid-April into early May.
+From a distance, their white blossoms look like giant butterflies floating in the air.
 You can see them throughout Yosemite Valley, especially on the banks of the Merced River on the west end of the valley.

 07 of 07

 Go Rafting on the Merced River